 There are many ways to prevent Campylobacter infection:

-3. Bactericidal treatment, such as cooking, pasteurisation and irradiation is the only method of eliminating Campylobacter from contaminated foods.
+- Bactericidal treatment, such as cooking, pasteurization, and irradiation is the only method of eliminating Campylobacter from contaminated foods.
 All poultry and meats should be cooked thoroughly.

-4. All work surfaces and utensils should be kept clean and clean-as you-go practices should be common place within the kitchen.
+- All work surfaces and utensils should be kept clean and clean-as-you-go practices should be commonplace within the kitchen.

 Infections are generally mild, but can be fatal in children under two, the elderly and immunocompromised individuals, especially in developing countries.